Templore Campaign Setting

 Things You Should Know

 1. Tone and Style: Templore is a low to medium-fantasy world, where magic is rare, monsters are uncommon but are a serious threat, morality is measured in shades of grey, and there is little to no direct intervention by the gods.
 There is room for many different styles of campaigns in Templore, but players should keep a darker, more “grounded-in-reality” mindset when designing their characters and roleplaying them accordingly.
+The fantasy elements of the setting are meant to add flair and wonder to the stories told within, and are not necessarily the focal point.
+At the risk of using a pretentious analogy, think of the world like a pizza.
+The foundation of the story is the crust, the sauce and the cheese.
+The fantastic then would be the toppings, meant to add flavor but not so much as to become overpowering.

 2. There are House Rules: To better match the themes and tonality of the campaign world, the Pathfinder rules have been altered somewhat heavily.
 This was done to give the game a grittier, deadlier feel while in combat, and to help differentiate the way the world works mechanically from other campaign settings, especially where magic is concerned.